sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Chapters/ahit-ut-genociderift.md

 This kid's immediate damning of Frisk was surprising to Sans, but it brought with it a certain amount of relief, a lightening of the weight he was carrying. *This one seemed okay.
 He could relax.*

-Well, as much as he could relax, with the reality he now faced.
+Well, as much as he could relax, with the reality he now faced. "heh. y'know, I said the same thing to him earlier."

 "That guy did WHAT?!" came a second girl's shouts from behind them.

+Sans turned again.

+The hatted kid's friend wore a red cloak, long blonde hair and an *impressive* moustache for a child.
+He could immediately tell that this one wore her emotions on her sleeve more than her friend did.